*Updated October 2022

 [Related Article - How to Pinpoint Innovation With Valuer Reports]

-Lastly, you may also request a technology deep dive from the discover technologies feature and our research team will provide you with everything you need to know about it, including trends in cybersecurity, cybersecurity innovations, and perhaps IT security solutions such as cloud security solutions depending on what you asked for specifically in your request.
+Lastly, you may also request a technology deep dive and our research team will provide you with everything you need to know about a certain technology.
+In our case, that would mean trends in cybersecurity, cybersecurity innovations, and perhaps IT security solutions such as cloud security solutions if that's what you asked for specifically in your request.

 Add to radars